aappleby/metron/docs/TemporalLogic.md

 ## Disclaimer

-I am not a computer scientist, I cannot tell you why a monad is a 'monoid in the category of endofunctors', I am literally making all of this up as I go along.
+I am not a computer scientist, I cannot tell you why a monad is a 'monoid in the category of endofunctors', I know basically nothing about type theory.
+There are probably research papers out there that I've missed entirely which describe the same things as this article but with much prettier symbols and TeX formatting.

+I am literally making all of this up as I go along.

-That said, it seems to work pretty well.
+That's OK, it still seems to work pretty well.

 ---